HTenkanen/ua2nx/README.md

 # ua2nx

-A simple conversion tool that converts [UrbanAccess](https://github.com/UDST/urbanaccess) graph into [NetworkX](https://networkx.github.io/documentation/networkx-2.3/index.html) MultiDiGraph.
+A simple conversion tool that converts [UrbanAccess](https://github.com/UDST/urbanaccess) public transport network into [NetworkX](https://networkx.github.io/documentation/networkx-2.3/index.html) MultiDiGraph.
+After the conversion, you can use all the basic network analysis methods provided by NetworkX.

 ## Installation